Questions & answers

-All associates of Novartis with an indefinite employment contract can join the collective agreement with SWICA for treatment costs.
+All associates of Novartis with an indefinite employment contract can join the collective agreement for health insurance treatment costs.
 The spouse or domestic partner and children aged up to 25 years who have to be provided for and who are living in the same household can also benefit from the advantages of the collective agreement.
-Please notify SWICA immediately of any dissolution of the shared household (divorce, separation).
 A new admission to the insurance is not possible after the age of 60.

 In accordance with the Health Insurance Act (KVG) the compulsory basic insurance can be terminated on June 30 and December 31 subject to three months’ notice.
 However, basic insurance plans that offer a choice of annual deductible and alternative models such as primary care or Telmed can only be terminated with effect from the end of the year.
 Top-up insurance plans according to the Insurance Contract Act (VVG) can usually only be terminated with effect from December 31 subject to three months’ notice, unless a longer contract has been agreed (some providers have longer periods of notice).
 After the announcement of an increase in the premium at the end of a given calendar year, basic and top-up insurance plans can be terminated within a maximum of 30 days.

 The premiums in the collective insurance are deducted – where applicable for the whole family – directly from your monthly salary or from your pension for the current month.

 The insured sum should correspond to the replacement value of your household contents.
 A useful aid for determining this is the inventory sheet or a calculation table provided by the insurer.
 If you insure your household contents for a value that is too low, you will be underinsured.